 - Second choice: Safe home disposal.
-Families can follow these safe home disposal tips from the Poison Control Center at CHOP.
+The Poison Control Center at CHOP offers families these safe home disposal tips.

 - Third choice: Food and Drug Administration (FDA) Flush List.
 If a drug take back site is not available, families have the option to flush a small list of dangerous medications, most of which are opioids.
 Over 9,500 children under the age of 6 are hospitalized annually for ingesting someone else’s FDA Flush List drug.
 Access the list here.

 - Encourage families to pay attention and talk to their teens and to seek help when needed: Limiting the quantity and controlling access to medications in the home is only part of the solution.
 Encourage families to maintain situational awareness about what is going on in their teens’ lives and to have open conversations about mental health, self-care, and risks of drug abuse and development of substance use disorders.

 - Suicide Prevention: Guidance on how to talk to someone who may be considering suicide can be found here.
 The Suicide Prevention Lifeline is also always available at 1-800-273-8255.